 If you don't like fish, it's worth supplementing fish oil daily.
 Look for one with at least 200mg of EPA per daily dose.
 For vegetarians, include flax and chia seeds in your daily diet, and look for a vegetarian omega 3 supplement.

 Foods rich in phytoestrogens may help to moderate symptoms of menopause due their effect on oestrogen receptors on the cell membrane.
 In cases where oestrogen levels are low, they lock into receptors and stimulate a mild oestrogenic effect.
 Where there is an oestrogen excess, the phytoestrogens block cell receptors.

 The active ingredient in milk thistle is a bioflavonoid called silymarin, which can help to support hormonal balance through its protective action on the liver.
 Any excess hormones we have in our body are detoxified and excreted via the liver and gut, which makes milk thistle an excellent herb to help support hormonal balance, and to help protect ourselves against hormone related female cancers.

-For more advice and information about the menopause, please visit our Menopause Advice Centre.
+For more advice and information about the menopause, select Menopause from the Your health menu above.